mdyzma/mdyzma.github.io/_drafts/jenkins-python.md

 title:      Setting Jenkins for python application
 date:       2017-03-23 01:15:08
 comments:   true
+mathjakx:   false
 categories: python devops Jenkins
 keywords:   python, devops, Jenkins
 ---

 Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks such as building, testing, and deploying software.
 Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with the Java Runtime Environment installed.

+Installing Jenkins

+Installing the Git plugin

+Installing a Jenkins slave

+Creating your first Jenkins job

+Building Docker containers using Jenkins

+Deploying a Java application to Tomcat with zero downtime using Ansible

+Continuous integration is one of the most powerful techniques you can use when developing software and it underpins a great deal of what many consider a DevOps tool-chain.
+Continuous integration (CI) essentially entails taking your code and building it on a frequent schedule and deploying it into a representative environment for the purpose of testing.
+This automated job should both build and test, if the tests are passed, you can deploy your software into a nominated environment.
+Without the ability to automate code deployment, you are left with an enormous piece of manual labor in your deployment pipeline.

 ### Jenkins
 https://jenkins.io